 Peeking out from the forest, the Gothic Tower exudes an air of romance and beckons you on.
 It appears like a fairy-tale castle and is a fun stop for families with children of all ages.

-The Gothic Tower pop-up café (open over the summer) rewards your climb with hot and cold drinks, snacks, scones, cakes and ice-cream.
+The Gothic Tower pop-up café rewards your climb with hot and cold drinks, snacks and ice-cream (in the summer season).

 Please check the Gothic Tower opening times before planning your visit.